 The Campus Sexual Violence Elimination (SaVE) Act Policy

 Intercollegiate Athletic Program

 Student loan information, from the Department of Education

 Notice regarding use of National Student Loan Data System (NSLDS)

 Exit counseling for student borrowers

-DCCC is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Ga.
-30033-4097 or call 404.679.4500 for questions about the accreditation of Davidson County Community College.
+DCCC is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates, diplomas and associate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Davidson County Community College.

 The following programs have specific accreditation.
 More information can be found by clicking on the program listed: